vitercik/ai4algs_25/project.md

 - If successful, what difference will it make?
 - What’s the first thing you will try or have already tried to test the idea?
 Include any initial progress you've made so far.

+---

 ## Final project grading: Course relevance
 Naturally, the project must be clearly about AI for algorithmic reasoning & optimization.
-Projects **not related to the course will receive 0 of the 30 project points** (this would be like turning in your physics problem set to your literature course and expecting credit).
+Projects **not related to the course will receive 0 of the 30 final project points** (this would be like turning in your physics problem set to your literature course and expecting credit).

 In-scope examples (by lecture alignment):
 - Algorithmic reasoning as a lens to understand ML models (**10/7–10/16**)